outde-xyz/website/content/Tutorials/locality_merge_move.md

 There is no fixed upper bound on how far a mover may travel to reach its landing site.
 But movement does display relativized locality, and as you hopefully remember from our phonology discussion, we can get that by moving from SL to TSL.
 For each kind of movement feature (wh, top, nom, and so on), we'll construct a separate tree tier.
-The wh-tier, for instance, contains all lexical items that carry wh~+~ or wh~-~.
+The wh-tier, for instance, contains all lexical items that carry wh^+^ or wh^-^.
 Just like precedence in the string determine precedence in the tier for phonology, dominance in the dependency tree determines dominance in the tier.

 ![Dependency tree for *the book, somebody gave to Bill*, and its two movement tiers]({static}/img/thomas/subreg_tutorials/mgtree_24.svg)

 Now what do these tiers have to look like?
-Well, every carrier of an f~-~ must have a matching f~+~ mother, otherwise there's nowhere for it to move to.
+Well, every carrier of an f^-^ must have a matching f^+^ mother, otherwise there's nowhere for it to move to.
-Every f~+~ must have an f~-~ daughter, otherwise there's nothing moving to it.
+Every f^+^ must have an f^-^ daughter, otherwise there's nothing moving to it.
-And it also cannot have more than one f~-~ daughter, otherwise those daughters would be competing, which isn't allowed by the SMC.
+And it also cannot have more than one f^-^ daughter, otherwise those daughters would be competing, which isn't allowed by the SMC.
 This leaves us with a very simple constraint.

 Move constraint

 : For every movement feature f, the following two conditions must hold of every node on the f-tier.
-  1. If the node carries an f~-~ feature, it must have a mother carrying an f~+~ feature.
+  1. If the node carries an f^-^ feature, it must have a mother carrying an f^+^ feature.
-  1. If the node carries an f~+~ feature, it must have exactly one node with an f~-~ feature among its daughters.
+  1. If the node carries an f^+^ feature, it must have exactly one node with an f^-^ feature among its daughters.

 This works as intended even in more complex cases.